Table of Contents

 - Can I dispute a VA appraisal?

 If you’re considering using a VA loan to fund the purchase or refinancing of a home, you’ll first need to go through the VA appraisal process.
 Like a conventional loan, a VA loan requires an appraisal to determine if the asking price of the home is fair and that the house is safe and sanitary.
-These property requirements ensure that you, the home buyer, is purchasing the home for a reasonable price.
+These property requirements ensure that you, the home buyer, are purchasing the home for a reasonable price and interest rate.

 Final acceptance of your VA loan hinges on the VA appraisal process.
 The VA will consider the appraised value and any notes the appraiser lists regarding the condition of the property before deciding whether to approve your VA home loan.